Table of Contents

 You can receive one of four scores on each task of each project task:

-If you know you will miss the initial deadline, you can take a 24-hour extension by requesting an extension (through the submission page) before the deadline.
-See the extension policy.
-If you miss the deadline, with or without the extension, you can still get partial credit for a late submission: You can submit revisions up to 1 week beyond the original (un-extended) deadline, but the score earned on revisions will be capped at 85/100.
+If you miss the deadline, you can still get partial credit for a late submission: You can submit revisions up to 3 days beyond the original deadline, but the score earned on revisions will be capped at 85/100.

 Note that you may submit "revisions" even if you didn't submit anything by the initial deadline.
 We strongly suggest that you take the time to submit a revision if you score 75/100 or lower on a task, in order to make sure that you understand the concepts from that task going forward.